Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Abstract

 \section{Abstract}

-Graph neural networks (GNNs) have achieved state-of-the-art performance in many graph-related tasks, e.g., node classification.
-However, recent works show that GNNs are vulnerable to evasion attacks, i.e., an attacker can slightly perturb the graph structure to fool GNN models.
-Existing evasion attacks to GNNs have several key drawbacks: 1) they are limited to attack two-layer GNNs; 2) they are not efficient; or/and 3) they need to know GNN model parameters.
+Graph neural network (GNN), the mainstream method to learn on graph data, is vulnerable to graph evasion attacks, where an attacker slightly perturbing the graph structure can fool trained GNN models.
+Existing work has at least one of the following drawbacks: 1) limited to directly attack two-layer GNNs; 2) inefficient; and 3) impractical, as they need to know full or part of GNN model parameters.

-We address the above drawbacks in this paper and propose an influence-based evasion attack against GNNs.
+We address the above drawbacks and propose an influence-based \emph{efficient, direct, and restricted black-box} evasion attack to \emph{any-layer} GNNs.
 Specifically, we first introduce two influence functions, i.e., feature-label influence and label influence, that are defined on GNNs and label propagation (LP), respectively.
-Then, we build a strong connection between GNNs and LP in terms of influence.
-Next, we reformulate the evasion attack against GNNs to be related to calculating label influence on LP, which is applicable to multi-layer GNNs and does not need to know GNN model.
-We also propose an efficient algorithm to calculate label influence.
-Finally, we evaluate our influence-based attack on three benchmark graph datasets.
-Our experimental results show that, compared to state-of-the-art attack, our attack can achieve comparable attack performance, but has a 5-50x speedup when attacking two-layer GNNs.
-Moreover, our attack is effective to attack multi-layer GNNs.
+Then we observe that GNNs and LP are strongly connected in terms of our defined influences.
+Based on this, we can then reformulate the evasion attack to GNNs as calculating label influence on LP, which is \emph{inherently} applicable to any-layer GNNs, while no need to know information about the internal GNN model.
+Finally, we propose an efficient algorithm to calculate label influence.
+Experimental results on various graph datasets show that, compared to state-of-the-art white-box attacks, our attack can achieve comparable attack performance, but has a 5-50x speedup when attacking two-layer GNNs.
+Moreover, our attack is effective to attack multi-layer GNNs\footnote{Source code and full version is in the link: \url{https://github.com/ventr1c/InfAttack}}.